Anjianto/xignature-drive/README.md

 ```

 ### Update from 1.7.x to 1.7.8
-For those who have installed VueFileManager via git or any other repository synchronization tool, dont't forget after updated code run `composer update` command to update your vendors.
+For those who have installed Xignature Drive via git or any other repository synchronization tool, dont't forget after updated code run `composer update` command to update your vendors.

 ### Update from 1.6.x to 1.7